 Heceta Head Lighthouse is one of the most photographed places in Oregon.
 The lighthouse is located between the coastal towns of Florence and Yachats.
 While the lighthouse is popular, this area of the coast tends to be very underrated and much less touristy than other places like Cannon Beach and Cape Kiwanda.
 Not only are the views from the lighthouse incredible, but there’s also a nearby beach, forest trail, and picturesque bridge.
 If you’re looking for the beauty of the Oregon Coast without the crowds, I highly recommend checking out the Heceta Head Lighthouse area.

 God’s Thumb has grown in popularity over the years, but it continues to still be one of the most breathtaking places along the coast.
-The 4.3 roundtrip mile hike isn’t for the faint of heart, but the views make the trek well worth it.
-At the top, you’ll be wowed by the views of the ocean, wildflower meadows, and wildlife.
+The 4.3 roundtrip mile hike isn’t for the faint of heart, but the views at the top make the trek well worth it.
+At the top, you’ll be wowed by views of the ocean, wildflower meadows, and if you’re lucky, wildlife.
 Due to the small trail, elopements with over 2 people are not recommended.
 I would also not recommend this trail if you’re afraid of heights, as the trail progressively gets higher and closer to the cliff.

-Columbia River Gorge is a popular destination near Portland known for its variety of waterfalls, hiking trails, and outdoor activities.
-Its close proximity to Portland makes this area a great spot for couples looking to not venture too far out of the city.
+The Columbia River Gorge is a popular outdoor destination near Portland known for its large variety of waterfalls, hiking trails, and outdoor activities.
+Its proximity to Portland makes this area a great spot for couples looking to not venture too far out of the city.
 This area gets busy in the summer, but visit during the off-season and be amazed at all the beauty this little stretch of land has to offer.

 Silver Falls State Park

-Silver Falls State Park, while technically located south of Portland, was a location I just had to add to this list.
+Silver Falls State Park, while technically located a little south of Portland, was a location I just had to add to this list.
 Silver Falls State Park is called the “crown jewel” of Oregon.
 It’s most famous for its 177-foot waterfall, South Falls, that visitors can actually walk behind.
 The park has over 35 miles of hiking trails, 10 waterfalls, and endless views.
 If you’re up for the adventure, hike the entire 7.4 loop to see all 10 of the different waterfalls the park has to offer.

 Dog Mountain has one of the most beautiful views of the Columbia River Gorge.
 This trail is most beautiful during the spring or fall months.
-At the top, you can find wildflower meadows, pine trees, and on a clear day, you may even be able to see Mt.
+At the top, you’ll find wildflower meadows, pine trees, and on a clear day, you may even be able to see Mt.
 Rainier.
 The hike is 5.1 miles roundtrip and known to be quite difficult.
-However, if you’re up for challenge, I promise the views are worth it!
+However, if you’re up for challenge, this a great spot to elope.
 This trail is technically in Washington, but it’s just across the bridge!
 Not into the hard hike?
 There are a few lookout points nearby that require minimal hiking with the same beautiful views of the gorge.